 Kindle Publisher: West County Press, 2012

-SANDRA LEE DENNIS, PhD, is an author, teacher and explorer of the interplay of depth psychology and spiritual experience.
-She has been on the faculty of six universities, as well as the C.G.Jung Institute of San Francisco.
+SANDRA LEE DENNIS, PhD, is an award-winning author, teacher and explorer of the interplay of depth psychology and spiritual experience.
+She was a teacher in the Gurdjieff tradition for many years, an Ananda Yoga instructor, and a longtime student of Diamond Heart work.
+She has been on the faculty of several universities, as well as the C.G.Jung Institute of San Francisco.
 Sandra currently lives and works in the Bay Area.

-SANDRA LEE DENNIS, PhD, obtained her B.A. and M.A. in from the University of Michigan, and her doctorate in Integral Studies/ Psychology and Religion, from the California Institute of Integral Studies.
+SANDRA LEE DENNIS, PhD, obtained her B.A. and M.A. in Psychology from the University of Michigan, and her doctorate in Integral Studies/ Psychology and Religion, from the California Institute of Integral Studies.
 She is an author, teacher and explorer of the interplay of depth psychology and spirituality.
-She has been on the faculty of six universities, as well as the C.G.Jung Institute of San Francisco.
-Her practices of mindfulness, inquiry, yoga, and core energetics inform her writings and her work.
+She was a teacher in the Gurdjieff tradition for many years, an Ananda Yoga instructor, and a longtime student of Diamond Heart work.
+She has been on the faculty of several universities, as well as the C.G.Jung Institute of San Francisco.

-Sandra’s writings have emerged from immersion and inquiry into the depths of interior life.
-Bridging the world of scholar and visionary, her call has been to navigate and bring light to the shadowlands—those subtle interior spheres that defy description and often appear obscure, painful, or unreal to the logical mind.
-In her work, she tracks and translates difficult personal experiences to archetypal truths about human nature.
-Her deep-diving explorations and research have helped many to name and to heal their suffering.
+Sandra’s writings have emerged from immersion and inquiry into interior life.
+As a phenomenologist, her work bridges the world of scholar and visionary.
+Her call has been to navigate and bring light to those subtle interior spheres that defy description and often appear frightening, painful, or unreal to the logical mind.

-In her first book, Embrace of the Daimon, Sandra pioneered in exploring primeval spaces of the unconscious psyche and their relation to a developing feminine spirituality.
-Using a Jungian framework, she traces a rare account of a spontaneous eruption of taboo, wild stories and monstrous characters from the underground of the psyche.
+Her first award-winning book, Embrace of the Daimon, Sandra pioneered exploring primeval spaces of the unconscious psyche and their relation to feminine spirituality.
+Using a Jungian framework, she offers a rare account of a spontaneous eruption of taboo, wild stories and monstrous characters from the underground of the psyche.
 In the descending spirituality that emerges, she presents a practical method for healing the dangerous split between body, soul and spirit that afflicts our times.
-Cultural historian, Richard Tarnas described her work as a “significant contribution to the phenomenology of altered states of consciousness.”
+Reknown cultural historian, Richard Tarnas described her work as a “significant contribution to the phenomenology of altered states of consciousness.”

-In her latest book Love and the Mystery of Betrayal Sandra dives again into dark recesses of the psyche that traditionally resist description, his time to explore abandonment, trauma, pain and heartache.
-Casting betrayal as a profound initiation of the heart, she shares her own story while taking us through the classic stages of a dark night passage.
-She puts flesh on the bones of existing theories about betrayal, trust and forgiveness to help those journeying through such an ordeal and those who would help them navigate these deep waters.
-Meditation teacher, Tara Brach calls it “A powerful book that will serve many.”
+Her latest book, Love and the Mystery of Betrayal, was also honored with several awards.
+Sandra dives again here into dark recesses of the psyche that traditionally resist description, this time to explore grief, abandonment, trauma, and heartache.
+Casting betrayal as a profound initiation of the heart, she shares her own story while taking us through the classic stages of a “dark night of the soul” passage.
+She puts flesh on the bones of existing theories about trauma, trust and forgiveness to assist those journeying through the grief of loss, as well as those who would help them heal.

 Sandra currently lives and works in the Bay Area.